Highland Single Malt Scotch Whisky

 Nose: Heavenly balanced sherry tones, toffee tablets, hints of leather and some smoked ham, uprising peat smoke.

-Mouth: A powerhouse!
+Palate: A powerhouse!
 The peat is very present now, mocca, dark berries (blackberry?), earthy notes, nice oloroso sweetness; luscious and opulent mouth feeling.

 Finish: Long, warming, dark chocolate, beautifully integrated peat smoke lingering on the tongue endlessly.